RedHatter/proposal-cascade-operator/README.md

 Enable the plugin with `{ plugins: [ "@babel/plugin-proposal-cascade-operator" ] }`.

 ## Overview and motivation

-The cascades operator `..` allows you to make a sequence of operations on the same object which can dramatically reduce boilerplate.
-The operator implicitly discards the result and evaluates to the callee.
-This allows most APIs to be used in a fluent manner without having been explicitly designed for it.
+Due to the lack of language support, libraries that desire to provide a fluent interface, such as jQuery, use method chaining to approximate cascading — this severely limits the API design by requiring methods instead of properties and requiring artificially flat class hierarchies.

-Due to the lack of language support, libraries such as jQuery have to use method chaining to implement a fluent interface and approximate cascading — this severely limits the API design by requiring methods instead of properties and requiring artificially flat class hierarchies.
+The method chaining pattern has become more and more widespread since jQuery popularized it.
+It's quite clearly a pattern that many programmers want to use.
+Adding support for cascading at the language level gives the choice of whether or not to use a fluent interface pattern to the programmer.
+Library designers wouldn't be forced into deciding between providing a fluent interface and making concessions or providing a more classic API.
+It would open the design space allowing a fluent interface to be used when it makes sense and a more classic approach when it doesn't.

 ### DOM manipulation

 DOM manipulation is one area where the benefit of fluent interfaces can easily be seen.

-Lets start with a simple example using standard methods.
+Let's start with a simple example using standard methods.

     let node = document.querySelector("div#container")
     node.style.backgroundColor = "blue"